pvankatwyk/uterra-qgis/README.md

 3. Click `Install from ZIP` and select the zipped plugin.
 4. On you plugin bar, select the UTerra plugin (blue box).
 If not visible, restart QGIS to activate the plugin.

+## Shapefile Datasets
+Data used for this plugin can be downloaded at this link: [uterra-qgis-data](https://drive.google.com/drive/folders/1--1GoFPEK6_jHs1Soylp6cJwgD4IcJEl?usp=drive_link).
+This includes the US Census Beureau TIGER shapefiles for US cities and counties, the USGS PADUS dataset for protected areas, and US Department of Transportation Rail Line shapefiles.
+While any well-conditioned shapefile would work, all testing was done on these datasets.

 ## Usage